 Center for Genomics and Personalized Medicine Research

-Allow us to formally welcome you, our guest, to the website for the Center for Genomics and Personalized Medicine Research at Wake Forest School of Medicine.
+Allow us to formally welcome you, our guest, to the website for the Center for Genomics and Personalized Medicine Research (CGPMR) at Wake Forest School of Medicine.

 * To provide expertise for mapping disease-related genes resonsible for patient phenotypes with focus on respiratory diseases, cancer, and diabetes.